opulencephp/docs/console-creating-commands.md

 2. `doExecute()`
   * Actually executes the command and writes any output to the input `Response` object

+<h4 id="dependencies">Dependencies</h4>
+If your command requires some dependencies in its constructor, the IoC container will resolve them and inject them into the constructor.

+> **Note:** If you define your own constructor in your command class, you MUST call `parent::construct()` from within it.

+<h4 id="example">Example</h4>

 Let's define a simple command that greets a person and optionally shouts the greeting:

 ```php